Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 Pay Attention to Soil Temperatures

 The micro-life of the soil is responsible for creating food for plants, and it doesn't become active until the soil reaches a temperature of about 45°F. For example, the bacteria that make nitrogen available to the roots of your plants (in a form they are able to use) don't become active until the soil temperature reaches about 45°F. The bacteria won't reach the height of activity until temperatures are around 80°F.

 Don't rely on the air temperature alone when deciding whether to plant.
 The temperature of the soil is far more critical.

 The Critical Soil Temperatures of Plants

 Plants have critical soil temperatures, below which they will not germinate or grow.
 If your soil is too hot, the growth of some plants will actually slow down.
 So, your gardening season should begin when the soil temperature reaches about 45°F and end when it falls back to that same temperature, regardless of what the weatherperson says about the first and last frost.

 If you plant too early—before the soil warms to a critical level—your plants will be vulnerable to insect attacks, fungal diseases, and other undesirable elements.
-If you plant early and are able to avoid those things, your plants still won't grow until the conditions improve.
+Even if you plant early and are able to avoid diseases and insect, your plants still won't grow until the conditions improve.

 Soil Too Hot

 When the soil reaches about 85°F, most food plants will stop growing.
 They might not die, but they certainly won't continue to grow.
 So, soil that is too hot can be as detrimental to your gardening efforts as soil that is too cold.

 Mulch Can Change Soil Temperature